yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/administer-yugabyte-platform/anywhere-rbac.md

 The following built-in roles are available:

-* **Super Admin** is the first user that is created during the installation.
+- **Super Admin** is the first user that is created during the installation.
 This role has the highest level of privilege that allows all read and write actions on all YugabyteDB Anywhere resources.
 There can be only one Super Admin.
 This Super Admin can perform the following:

-  * Manage all resources, including universes, nodes, backup, restore, and cloud providers.
+  - Manage all resources, including universes, nodes, backup, restore, and cloud providers.
-  * Manage the user access control by creating and managing users.
+  - Manage the user access control by creating and managing users.

   For more information, see [admin user](../../configure-yugabyte-platform/create-admin-user/).

-* **Admin** has privileges that are similar to the Super Admin, except that the Admin cannot manage the global scope artifacts and actions, such as runtime configuration settings and LDAP authentication.
+- **Admin** has privileges that are similar to the Super Admin, except that the Admin cannot manage the global scope artifacts and actions, such as runtime configuration settings and LDAP authentication.

-* **Backup Admin** has access to the backup related tasks, such as the following:
+- **Backup Admin** has access to the backup related tasks, such as the following:

-  * Manage database backups and restore operations.
+  - Manage database backups and restore operations.
-  * Create new backups.
+  - Create new backups.
-  * Delete any existing backup or backup schedule.
+  - Delete any existing backup or backup schedule.
-  * Edit existing backups.
+  - Edit existing backups.
-  * Read-only permissions for all other resources in YugabyteDB Anywhere.
+  - Read-only permissions for all other resources in YugabyteDB Anywhere.

-* **Read-only** access level provides viewer permission to the UI and API.
+- **Read-only** access level provides viewer permission to the UI and API.

+- **Connect-only** access level provides access to the user profile only.
+This is the default assigned to users who are not explicitly assigned a role.

 You can't delete or edit built-in roles.